INTRODUCTION

 H&E:

-Subepidermal blister with mixed inflammatory infiltrate (neutrophils, eosinophils)
+Subepidermal blister with mixed inflammatory infiltrate (similar to BP)

 DIF: